emb-riscv/specs-markdown/improvements-upon-privileged.md

 possibly for multi-core versions that can handle real-time tasks on one core and network latency on the other."

-Yes, multi-hart devices would be excelent for hard real-time applications, by allocating separate harts for each critical task, but with nested, pre-emptive high priority interrupts, even a single hart device can handle multiple tasks very well, and if the real-time tasks are driven by ISRs,
+Yes, multi-hart devices would be excellent for hard real-time applications, by allocating separate harts for each critical task, but with nested, pre-emptive high priority interrupts, even a single hart device can handle multiple tasks very well, and if the real-time tasks are driven by ISRs,